lovablelabs/docs/src/tips-tricks/using-images.md

 **Commit the changes** - After selecting your image, write a simple commit message (e.g., "Adding image files to be used in the app") and click **"Commit changes"** to save the file to your repo.

 **Get the image path** - Once the file is uploaded, select it and then click on the copy icon  :octicons-copy-16:  next to the file name to copy the image’s path.
-This path will be used in your GPT Engineer prompt.
+This path will be used in your Lovable prompt.

 ![Selecting files for upload](/assets/using-images-github-selecting.png)

-**Use the image in GPT Engineer** - You can now reference this image in your project by using a prompt like the following:
+**Use the image in Lovable** - You can now reference this image in your project by using a prompt like the following:

 !!! example "Using image from `public` folder"
     Example prompt: